 Best waterproof speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best waterproof Bluetooth speakers you can buy in 2020.

-If you're heading outdoors – especially at this time of year – you'll want a speaker that's built to withstand the elements.
-It's especially true if you'll be hiking in the UK, skiing in Austria or frequenting a body of water like a Caribbean infinity pool (you lucky so-and-so, you).
+If you're a music-lover who likes spending time outdoors, you'll need a speaker that's built to withstand the elements.
+When hiking, it's important to bring your waterproofs, and the sentiment extends to your portable speaker.
 You don't need to be a regular reader of this publication to know that generally speaking, electronics and water don't mix.

 Enter, then, waterproof speakers.
 Here, the two mix like gin and tonic.
-These little beauties are designed to withstand being dunked in the drink, so you can blast tunes in the rain without worrying about malfunctions.
+These little beauties are designed to withstand being dunked in the drink, so you can blast tunes in the pool – or indeed the pouring rain – without worrying about malfunctions.

 So what should you look for in a waterproof speaker?
-Naturally, sound quality is of prime importance – it doesn't matter how hardwearing your speaker is if the sound is poor.
+Naturally, sound quality is of prime importance; it doesn't matter how hardwearing the thing is if the sound proves wearing to your ears.
+But don't fret, the products you'll see below have all been thoroughly reviewed by the What Hi-Fi? team – and they all sound great for the money.

-All the models mentioned below are Bluetooth waterproof speakers, so you can play your tunes wirelessly while keeping your smartphone or tablet safely away from the wet stuff.
+All of the models mentioned below are Bluetooth waterproof speakers, so you can play your tunes wirelessly while keeping your smartphone or tablet away from the wet stuff.

 Decent battery life is also a key consideration.
 Nothing spoils a long hike or away day like a flat battery.

-We've rounded up the best waterproof speakers around, drawing on our authoritative back catalogue of reviews.
-Whether you want a budget buy or a much pricier and more capable model, there's bound to be something for you.
+We've taken our authoritative catalogue of reviews and used it to round up the best waterproof speakers on the market right now.
+Whether you want a budget buy or a much pricier and more capable model, there's bound to be something here for you.

 MORE: Best Bluetooth speakers

-You'll find no fewer than three JBL portable waterproof speakers in this list, all of them boasting great features.
-Take the company's newest offering, the Charge 4, for example: you'll get a whopping 20 hours of playback from this little five-star performer.
+You'll find no fewer than four JBL portable waterproof speakers in this list, all of them boasting great features.
+Take the company's Charge 4, for example: you'll get a whopping 20 hours of playback from this little five-star performer.

 Read the full review: JBL Charge 4